5-Year Business Plan

 Monitoring & tools$15/mo$100/mo$400/mo$1.5K/mo

-AI API costs (Claude) are the largest variable cost.
+AI API costs (Claude) are the largest variable cost at ~49% of infrastructure spend.
 Mitigation: tiered model routing (Haiku for simple tasks, Sonnet for complex), aggressive response caching (15-min TTL for status queries), and fine-tuned smaller models for routine tasks (Phase 3+).
+Stripe fees are transaction-based (~2.9% + $0.30) and scale with revenue.
 Target: reduce AI cost per user by 40% by Year 3.

 Section 9